nopara73/DotNetTor/docs/TorOverTcpProtocol.md

 ## 4. Keeping Channels Alive

 Tor keeps its circuits alive, as long as they are used.
 Potentially forever.
 If a circuit fails, Tor will switch to a new circuit immediately.
-To make sure is a `SubscribeNotify` channel all notifications are delivered, the developer MAY consider implementing a redundant `SubscribeNotify` channel on an isolated stream.
+To make sure in a `SubscribeNotify` channel all notifications are delivered, the developer MAY consider implementing a redundant `SubscribeNotify` channel on an isolated stream.

 ### 4.1 Ping Pong